maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 > *"Instead of shoehorning your work into the package development domain, with all the loss of fidelity that entails, why aren't you packaging tools that create the smooth {devtools}/{usethis} style experience for your own domain?"*

 In my talk my own advice is to use whatever structure you, and your team if you have one, prefers, and to choose a structure that can be created automatically.
-You could be the one creating the package to create projects, as Miles said.
+You could be the one creating the package to create projects, as Miles said -- although he also mentioned the [risk of "bitrot"](https://www.milesmcbain.com/posts/an-okay-idea/#where-to-next) for tools maintained and used by few people.

 ## How to run your project?